amir5000/slidingTabs/README.md

 # reactSlidingTabs
-a touch enabled react-bootstrap tabs component
+A touch enabled react-bootstrap Tabs component built with react-hammerjs for the event listening.

 ## Technologies used:
 * HTML